 Emma didn’t go straight to the small child equipment.
-You know, the duck or stool that wobbles back and forth?
+You know the ones, the duck or stool that wobbles back and forth.
 Or the smaller child swing.
-And frankly I had no idea what the boys were doing because I was hyper focused on Emma heading straight for that tall, tall medal ladder.
+As I look back on my memories I realize now that I had no idea what the boys were doing because I was hyper focused on Emma heading straight for that tall, tall metal ladder.
 You know the ladder, right?
-It was about two feet taller than me and no siding on the slide.
+It was about two feet taller than me with no siding on the slide.

 And up she went.
 What do we do?!?

-Marie immediately got in behind her standing on the ground with both hands just inches from her body.
-Marie was there to catch her when she inevitably fell.
+Marie immediately got in behind her standing on the ground with both hands just inches from her body so that she would be there to catch her when she inevitably fell.
 After all, this was the child that couldn’t run fifteen feet without falling down and now she wants to climb this ladder and slide?

 With the speed of a lightning bolt, I fell in love.

 Emma changed my life, my outlook and many of my views on just about everything.
 Emma set me on a course to become a better person, a better father and husband.
 Emma set me on a path to become a better human being.
 I write these memories as a keepsake of who I was and who Emma ignited me to become.
 I write these memories to preserve the light that Emma provided.

 We lost Emma in February of 2018.
 Even in her tragic passing, Emma taught me more lessons.
 Sometimes we want to cry out to God and ask “Why?”
 Sometimes we cry out to Him in anger.
 And sometimes we just cry.
 Yet, this is what I know; God blessed us, me, with Emma for fifteen years.
 And for that I am eternally grateful.